Gl0rb110324/kubernetes-ref/README.md

 ## General

 kube config file, where secrets and cluster set up is generally stored at ./kube/config
+- container runtie libraries are located on /opt/cni/bin

 ```
 kubectl api-resources #get api groups for specific resources. useful for rolebindings etc